rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-data/src/site/markdown/guide/conversion.md

 <!---
-# This file is part of the ChillDev-Commons.
+# This file is part of the pl.wrzasq.commons.
 #
 # @license http://mit-license.org/ The MIT license
-# @copyright 2017 © by Rafał Wrzeszcz - Wrzasq.pl.
+# @copyright 2017, 2019 © by Rafał Wrzeszcz - Wrzasq.pl.
 -->

 # Conversion utils

-Various conversion methods are provided by `pl.chilldev.commons.data.ConvertUtils` class as static methods.
+Various conversion methods are provided by `pl.wrzasq.commons.data.ConvertUtils` class as static methods.

 You can convert `org.springframework.data.domain.Sort` model into *URL* parameters using `extractSort()` method.
 It converts model into set of string parameters: